 View the starting date and time of your enrollment on SOLAR under “Student Records and Registration”.
 Click on “Enrollment” and then “Enrollment Dates”.
 For step-by-step instructions, please watch the video tutorial.

-SUMMER SESSION enrollment begins on Monday, April 2 for continuing graduate students and U4 seniors (by enrollment appointment).
+WINTER SESSION enrollment begins on Monday, April 2 for continuing graduate students and U4 seniors (by enrollment appointment).
 Open enrollment begins on Tuesday, April 3.
 Use the summer to catch up or get ahead in your studies!

 FALL SEMESTER enrollment appointments begin on Monday, April 2 and continues through Friday, April 13 based upon seniority by credits.

 - The fall 2018 class schedule is available on SOLAR beginning March 26.

 - The Undergraduate Bulletin which includes majors, minors, course descriptions, and pre-requisites is available at www.stonybrook.edu/bulletin.

 - Please view the Registrar's Academic Calendar for information on enrollment dates and credit limits.

 Log into SOLAR to make sure you don’t have any holds that will prevent you from registering on time, including any balance due on your account.
 To register for classess, you must have a zero balance due.
 Resolve any financial issues now so that you do not miss out on classes that fill up quickly.

 On SOLAR, your holds will be listed on the left-hand side of the screen.
 Click on the hold and it will bring you to a screen that explains what the hold is and how to resolve it: